plasmicapp/plasmic/plasmicpkgs/README.md

 ---

-Feel free to join our [Slack Community](slack) and ask us anything!
+Feel free to join our [Slack Community][slack] and ask us anything!
 We're here to help and always welcome contributions.